 She received a B.S.N., M.S.N.
 (Pediatric Nurse Practitioner), and Ph.D., from Wayne State University College of Nursing in Detroit.
 Dr. Taylor also completed a postdoctoral fellowship in Urban Health Aging at the Wayne State University Institute of Gerontology.
 Dr. Taylor has completed additional training in Molecular Genetics at Georgetown University and Cardiovascular Genetic Epidemiology at Washington University in St. Louis.

-More than 45 publications can be found on the Google Scholar and/or MyNCBI links below.
+Publications can be found on the Google Scholar and/or MyNCBI links below.

 Ph.D.
 Wayne State UniversityM.S.N.
 Wayne State UniversityB.S.N.
 Wayne State University